* Full sun; ie, 8 hours direct sunlight daily

 Bush types: these reach waist or knee height and do not need the support of a stake.
 In the bush class, there are also dwarf and pendulous forms which are suitable for hanging baskets.

-Choose a sunny spot.
+When growing tomatoes choose a sunny spot.
 Dig the planting site over well.
 For each plant prepare a square of soil 60cm x 60cm.
 Dig it over to the depth of the blade of a spade then add two or three cupped handfuls of Dynamic Lifter.
 Dig this through until the soil is fine and crumbly.
 If you are planting more than one tomato plant, space them about a metre apart.
-If you’re growing a tall-growing variety which will need a stake, add the stake now, at planting time.
+If you’re growing a tall-growing tomato variety which will need a stake, add the stake now, at planting time.
 As the tomato plant grows, tie it to the stake to keep it stable and prevent damage from strong winds.